Slain official's funeral ends in Beirut violence

 "No talks before the government leaves, no dialogue over the blood of our martyrs," Siniora said to roars of approval from the crowd.

-Hassan's wife and two sons, the youngest weeping, listened as he was eulogised by the head of police, Ashraf Rifi, and President Michel Suleiman.
+Hassan's wife and two sons, the youngest weeping, listened as he was eulogized by the head of police, Ashraf Rifi, and President Michel Suleiman.

 Suleiman said the government and people must work "shoulder to shoulder" to overcome the challenges posed by the killing.